weaponsforge/adventofcode/README.md

 ## 📜 Available Scripts

-These scripts, compatible with running in Docker, run various TypeScript scripts and tests.
+These scripts, compatible with running in Node and Docker, run various TypeScript scripts and tests.

 <details>
 <summary>Click to expand the list of available scripts</summary>